By Ellen Finch

 What you need to create a living wall

-You can buy hanging planter bags with multiple pockets that can be attached to a wall or fence for an easy living wall, like this one from Amazon.
+You can buy hanging planter bags (try Amazon) with multiple pockets that can be attached to a wall or fence for an easy living wall.
 Looking for something more complex?
-A living wall planter is specially designed for a thriving vertical garden – the one we've linked to has an automatic dripping system that feeds water from the top of the plant down, saving you from watering as regularly.
+A living wall planter is specially designed for a thriving vertical garden – many have an automatic dripping system that feeds water from the top of the plant down, saving you from watering as regularly.

 You'll also need some compost and a selection of plants – see below for our picks.